nao3301/Dedsec/README.md

-delglo   => deletes all globals about    => about payload  => menu for payloads for the USB rubberducky pinemod  => write a modul for the wifi pineapple nano clshist  => clear the history shutdown => shutdown your machine c
+delglo   => deletes all globals about    => about payload  => menu for payloads for the USB rubberducky clshist  => clear the history shutdown => shutdown your machine c